eugenefvdm/whmcs-api/README.md

 }
 ```

-Next to use the custom API call `getclientbyphonenumber` you need to manually update `tblapi_roles` to add it.
+Next to use the custom API call `getclientbyphonenumber` you need to manually update `tblapi_roles` and add it there.

+Also remember
-Also remember to update it every time again you make a change because the UI will overwrite the custom API call.
+to update it every time again you make a changes in the UI because the UI will *overwrite* the custom API call.

+In the example below, the JSON in the database has been updated to include the new API call `getclientbyphonenumber`.

 ```json
 {"addclient":1,"getclientsdetails":1,"getclientbyphonenumber":1}
 ```

-If you haven't added the PHP file yet, you'll get `API Function Not Found`
+If you haven't added the PHP file yet, you'll get `API Function Not Found`.

+# Examples

 ## Framework Agnostic PHP